I have this room in our home.

 So I hauled all of our accessories in the room into the yard on a beautiful sunny September day to paint!

-I decided to mix it up a bit and paint some of the accessories that cool green as well.
+I mixed it up a bit and paint some accessories that cool green as well.

 Sidewalk chalk makes a great rock to hold down a windy day tablecloth.